Local TV takes news to Web in fight for cord cutters

 Fox, CBS and NBC stations are on Sony Corp's PlayStation Vue, a streaming package launched this year in five markets.

-Satellite TV provider Dish Network Corp wants local broadcasters on Sling TV, an online service it launched in February, but needs to work out programing rights with dozens of affiliates.
+Satellite TV provider Dish Network Corp wants local broadcasters on Sling TV, an online service it launched in February, but needs to work out programming rights with dozens of affiliates.

 Sling TV CEO Roger Lynch said he expects to work on sorting that out over the next twelve months.
 "Over time you'll see us launching something local," he said.